Why Choose WordPress Over Website Builders Like Squarespace and Wix?

 WordPress POWERS the internet.

-At the time of writing this article in early 2019, the latest version of WordPress had been downloaded more than 65 million times.
-For context, the current version of WordPress was released less than two months ago.
+At the time of writing this article, the latest version of WordPress had been downloaded nearly 77 million times.
+For context, the current version of WordPress was released about 6 months ago.
 Fortune 500 companies that use WordPress for their websites include The Walt Disney Company, Microsoft News Center, SONY Music, and Target’s Pulse Blog.

 According to Australian technology firm BuiltWith, of the top 1 million most-trafficked websites, 35% run on WordPress.
 The second most popular CMS used is Drupal, at just over 3%.
 Website builders combined for less than 3% of the top 1 million most popular websites on the internet.

 You have UNLIMITED DESIGN and CUSTOMIZATION options